-Many early termination of lease clauses include an early termination fee.
-However, you don’t have to include the option of paying a fee—you may simply require they pay rent until you find a replacement tenant.
-Additionally, if you don’t include an early termination of lease clause at all, the law requires the tenant to cover your losses until you find someone new.
+Many lease clauses include an early termination fee.
+However, you don’t have to include the option of paying a fee—you may simply require that they pay rent until you find a replacement tenant.
+Additionally, if you don’t include an early termination of lease clause at all, the law typically requires the tenant to cover your losses until you find someone new.
 However, it helps to spell it all out in the lease.

 Work with your lawyer to develop a solid early termination of lease clause.
-Some points you may want to address are listed below:
+Some points you may want to address include:

 Draw this up with the proper legal language and include it clearly in your lease.
 When signing on new tenants, go over each clause to make sure everything is fully understood.

 An early termination of lease clause will help set the guidelines for a buy-out option—that is, the penalty fee the tenant would pay to get out.
 However, the landlord doesn’t have to have an early termination of lease clause to negotiate a buy-out.